Get your out-of-stock strategy ready before Black Friday hits. Here’s how top brands avoid losing out on revenue this holiday season.

-Before customers crowd your digital storefront and struggle to get their hands on your products, it’s crucial that you get ahead of any potential issues and have a concrete plan on how to address them as they happen.
+Before customers crowd your digital storefront and struggle to get their hands on your products, there are two things you need to do:

-Let’s walk through why you need to prepare a stockout strategy and how Cogsy can play a role in helping you put out those fires without your customers or your team ever breaking a sweat.
+Let's walk through why you need to prepare a stockout strategy and how you can put out those fires without your customers or your team breaking a sweat.

 The direct-to-consumer (DTC) retail space is growing exponentially.

 Consider these stats:

 - In the US, the COVID-19 pandemic catapulted ecommerce growth—five years' worth of growth into less than five months.
 And the rest of the world has experienced similar trends.

 - In the first quarter of 2021, ecommerce sales climbed 39% and haven't shown signs of slowing.

 - This holiday season, online shopping is expected to increase by 7-9% compared to last year.

 This is an exciting way to enter the holiday season for any online retailer.

 But it's also something to be apprehensive about, considering the difficulty in meeting growing demand due to disrupted supply chains.